New Communist Party of Britain

 The Paris Communards fired the first shots and paved the way to progress.
 The Great October Revolution in 1917 lit the torch of revolution, which burns on in Asia and the Caribbean.
 The great revolutionary teachers of humanity, Marx, Engels, Lenin and Stalin, were shaped from the epic struggles of the last two centuries.

 Communists proceed from the principles of proletarian internationalism, peace and friendship among the peoples.
 The Communist Parties of Europe and Asia were the centre of the resistance to fascism during the Second World War and the Soviet Union led by Stalin played the decisive role in the defeat of Hitler and Hirohito.
 The international communist movement led by Lenin and Stalin lit the flames of revolution in Africa, Asia and Latin America and inspired the independence movements that broke the chains of colonial slavery.

 The great revolutionary leaders of the struggling masses, Mao Zedong, Kim Il Sung, Fidel Castro and Ho Chi Minh inspired generations to sacrifice and struggle for the bright, red future.
 That is a world with no classes and no exploitation; a world in which the will of the masses, the workers, the toilers, the people who work in the factories and farms, is carried out.
 It is a world in which those who produce the entire wealth of the globe get the fruits of their labour.

-We believe that while calls for the re−establishment of a formal Communist International are premature, a coordinated international communist response is needed to rally working people against the imperialists and oppressors.
-We must work to restore the momentum for revolutionary change; strengthen co−operation and united action with communist and workers parties around the world; build solidarity with the global anti−war movement and forces for liberation in the Third World to unite the class and march towards a new tomorrow — the world Marx and Engels predicted and a world that will surely come to pass.
+We believe that while calls for the re-establishment of a formal Communist International are premature, a coordinated international communist response is needed to rally working people against the imperialists and oppressors.
+We must work to restore the momentum for revolutionary change; strengthen co-operation and united action with communist and workers parties around the world; build solidarity with the global anti-war movement and forces for liberation in the Third World to unite the class and march towards a new tomorrow - the world Marx and Engels predicted and a world that will surely come.